Title 37. Professions and Occupations

-B. Where bids are to be received or forms furnished by the awarding authority, no proposal forms or specifications shall be issued to anyone except a licensed contractor who holds an active license or his authorized representatives.
-In no event shall proposal forms be issued later than twenty-four hours prior to the hour and date set for receiving proposals.
+B. In no event shall proposal forms be issued later than twenty-four hours prior to the hour and date set for receiving proposals.

 C. The architect, engineer, or awarding authority shall classify public projects.
 Once the project is classified, any interested person may object by sending a certified letter to both the board and the architect, engineer, or awarding authority stating with particularity the reasons for the objection.
 The objection shall be received by the board and by the architect, engineer, or awarding authority at least ten working days prior to the date on which bids are to be opened and then submitted to a committee for determination.
 The chairman of the board shall appoint the committee which shall consist of board members.
 The committee may approve the project classification or add an additional classification by vote of a majority of the members of the committee.
 The matter shall be resolved and the board shall notify the architect, engineer, and awarding authority no less than five days prior to the time when bids are to be opened, unless all parties agree that a delay will not cause harm to others.